iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

      41M .
 ```

-Note that DVC uses hardlinks in all the supported OSs, including Mac OS, Linux
+> Note that DVC uses hardlinks in all the supported OSs, including Mac OS, Linux
 and Windows.
-Some implementation details (like inode) might differ, but the
+Some implementation details (like inodes) might differ, but the
 overall DVC behavior is the same.
+See also [DVC Files and
+Directories](/doc/user-guide/dvc-files-and-directories)

 ## Running commands